DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

-• Stick to standard panel sizes rather than bespoke, since off-the-shelf is much cheaper.
+- Stick to standard panel sizes rather than bespoke, since off-the-shelf stock is much cheaper than anything cut or ordered to measure.

-• Clear and dispose of the old fence yourself to cut labour and tip fees.
+- Clear and dispose of the old fence yourself if you are able to, since labour and tip fees for removal can be a decent chunk of the total.

-• Buy the materials in one order if the fencer allows it, as bulk timber often works out cheaper.
+- Buy the materials in one order if the fencer is happy to work that way, as bulk timber and panel orders often price out lower per metre.

 Common questions